 - Sense of intrusion, hearing sounds similar to doorknobs opening and shuffling footsteps, seeing shadows, or thinking there is a threat in the room.

-- Incubus feelings, believing to be strangled, smothered, or sexually assaulted by someone, expressing as difficulty breathing or pressure on the chest.
+- Believing to be strangled, smothered, or sexually assaulted by someone, expressing as difficulty breathing or pressure.

 - Movement experiences, presenting a sense of falling, floating, spinning, flying, or out-of-body feelings.